 1. Pick Your Topic

-For example, I have a Ph.D. in communication, but I could talk about endless topics related to that topic.
-So you have to choose either what you’re an expert in, or at least what you are the most passionate about.
+For example, I have a Ph.D. in communication, but I could not give endless speeches related to that topic.
+You have to choose either what you’re an expert in, or at least what you are the most passionate about.

 2. Know Your Main Message

 For example, let’s say you are passionate about environmental issues.
-Well, that’s a pretty broad topic.
+That’s a pretty broad topic.
 What exactly about the environment do you think is most important?
 What do you most need to teach people?

 3. Identify the End-Goal for Your Audience